RADIO SCORPIO

 Harris

-On 17th May 1987 the Belgian authorities finally silenced Radio Delmare.
+Unfortunately the Belgian authorities finally silenced Radio Delmare on 17th May 1987.
 So we were forced to give up these broadcasts.
-During the following months we contacted the Irish station Radio Ireland International and were soon able to air our regular programmes via their transmitter on 6312 kHz; unfortunately reception in Central Europe was disappointing.
+During the following months we contacted the Irish station Radio Ireland International and were soon able to air our regular programmes via their transmitter on 6312 kHz; however, reception in Central Europe was disappointing.
 Several months later we moved to the Scottish pirate Scottish Free Radio Network on 7423 and 7428 kHz.
 But the problem remained, reception in the German target area was too poor, and listener feedback declined.
 We had to face the fact that our radio project no longer made any sense.
-So we ceased all broadcasting activities at the end of 1989 with a heavy heart and let our station fall into a long sleep - hoping to be back some day.
+So we ceased all broadcasting activities at the end of 1989 with a heavy heart.